 I want you to know that the Divine Clock Operator knows what He is doing!
 You may assume ‘time is expiring’ and passing you by; but it isn’t!
 You aren’t stuck in a time warp, although it may seem like it.
 The Bible says, “[your] times are in God’s hands.”

 As you read the Bible, you will notice the phrase, “at that time” or “the appointed time.”
 They occur repeatedly, and they identify the special moments God places on His calendar.
 God is so time conscious that Solomon said God ordains each event to occur at its appointed hour.
 Ecclesiastes 3 says, “[there is] a time to be born and a time to die, a time to plant and a time to uproot . . . a time to kill and a time to heal . . . a time to mourn and a time to dance . . . a time to search and a time to give up . . . a time for war and a time for peace.”
-Solomon enumerated twenty-eight “times and seasons” that pass before us and he is trying to tell us something here.
+Solomon enumerated twenty-eight “times and seasons” that pass before us with the earnest hope that his readers would value these appointed moments that God presents to them.

 During the eternal stream of time, God has ordained specific moments of time that powerfully affect us.
 The stream of time is known as chronos, which indicates “time that is measured.”
 But another word the Bible uses for time is kairos.
 And kairos indicates “time that is filled with meaning and purpose.”